 On July 25, 2017, we announced the receipt of a positive Type C written response from the Division of Metabolism and Endocrinology Products of the FDA.
-In light of updated information submitted to the FDA regarding apabetalone, including: human exposure, clinical dosing and established acceptable safety margins, the possibility to include U.S. patients in Phase 3 studies, including the global Phase 3 BETonMACE trial is now open.
-We have agreed to make adjustments to the existing BETonMACE study protocol and to update the Investigator's Brochure and the Informed Consent Documents.
-With the approval from the FDA, we now have the opportunity to include U.S. patients in BETonMACE.
+In light of updated information submitted to the FDA regarding apabetalone, including: human exposure, clinical dosing and established acceptable safety margins.
+We agreed to make adjustments to the existing BETonMACE study protocol and to update the Investigator's Brochure and the Informed Consent Documents.